aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/network-config-doc.rst

 The message "hello" should appear about 10 times per second.

 ..
 Tip::
-   If something is wrong with executing the previous step, make sure that the ROS_HOSTNAME in the host node is correct.
+   If something is wrong with executing the previous step, make sure that the ``ROS_HOSTNAME`` in the host node is correct.

 You can also watch the example of running the turtlesim in the video tutorial above.

 Sychronization Utilities
 ========================
-In case you faced any strange behaviour from the robot during transmitting data from a host node to the Master node, you can download:
+In case you faced any strange behaviour from the robot during transmitting data from a Host node to the Master node, you can download:

 Chrony: